jxjo/PlanformCreator2/README.md

 * Define a planform based on chord distribution functions
 * Major further parameters are the hinge line and flap depth at root and tip
-* Add an arbitrary number of wing sections with fixed position or relative chord length
+* Add wing sections with fixed position or relative chord length
 * Generate blended airfoils for intermediate wing sections ('strak')
 * Import dxf outline of a wing as template for a wing
 * Export wing definition and airfoils to